maslianok/react-select-me/README.md

 All of our classes are extendable with CSS modules.
 Take a look at [list of them](#s-object).

 - Direction to open
-We automatically detects direction to open.
+We automatically detect direction to open.
 You can even tell us to calculate offsets based on any [wrapper](#getwrapper-function) you want.
 You can disable this functionality by changing [`direction`](#direction-string) property.

 - Server side rendering
 It wasn't hard at all.